airwallex/airwallex-payment-demo/docs/applepaybuttonExpressCheckout.md

 const domElement = element.mount('applePayButton');
 ```

-This function will append the card element to your div with an id `applePayButton` as created in step 3. **Ensure that there are no other elements in the document with the same id**.
+This function will append the apple pay button element to your div with an id `applePayButton` as created in step 3. **Ensure that there are no other elements in the document with the same id**.

 The **element should only be mounted once** in a single payment flow.